-You need to be at 14 weeks and over and under the care and monitoring of a midwife with a healthy pregnancy i.e. without complication or special care.
+You need to be at 14 weeks and over, and under the care and monitoring of a midwife.
+Your pregnancy is healthy i.e. without complication or special care.

-Any pre-existing medical conditions to managed by medication or your doctor.
-A therapist will ask you for a doctor or midwife’s letter of permission for you to undertake treatments.
+Any pre-existing medical conditions to be managed by medication or your doctor.
+A therapist will generally ask you for a doctor or midwife’s letter of permission for you to undertake treatments.

 Massage therapists are trained in the effects of pregnancy on the body, and the way to massage as you grow and develop.
 They may recognise some signs of abnormality, but cannot ‘diagnose’ as they are not midwives.

-The positions adopted for massage change from lying on your front and back, to alternate side lying, through sitting up with back support, only left side lying after 22 weeks.
-For those with pregnancies within the third Trimester, more time is built in to allow for shifting position, toilet visits etc.
+The positions adopted for massage change from lying on your front and back to alternate side-lying, through sitting up with back support – only left side-lying after 22 weeks.
+For those with pregnancies within the third trimester, more time is built in to allow for shifting position and toilet visits, etc.

-Almond is a popular base oil, nurturing your skin.
-Your sense of smell can be highly sensitive, making fragrance undesirable; essential oils are generally contra-indicated.
-The depth of strokes is lighter as pregnancy progresses as you carry 50% more fluid.
+Almond is a popular base oil, for its ability to nurture your skin.
+Your sense of smell can be highly sensitive, making fragrance undesirable; essential oils are generally not advised.
+The depth of strokes is lighter as the pregnancy progresses as you carry 50% more fluid.
 Treatment times may be adapted to your needs.

 - Both you and your baby experience relaxation.

 - Hormonal changes can be supported and emotional fluctuations may be levelled.

 - Stretch marks can be tight and cause discomfort.
 Massage can help maintain skin elasticity.